 It is a legal requirement to belong to a CMP scheme for all letting agents, so check with all Letting Agents you are in contact with that they comply and seek evidence that it is the case.

 You must ensure your property meets the legal requirements when letting a property and in the

 UK we tend to have a few more than other countries.

-Whether it’s the gas safety certificates, Right to Rent checks or the more recent Electrical Installation Condition Report that was introduced in July.
+Whether it’s the gas safety certificates, Right to Rent checks or the more recent Electrical Installation Condition Report, which must now be required on all properties.

 It is worthwhile asking the letting agent exactly what you must comply with to get a feel for their knowledge and also whether they are able to help to arrange any required tests/works to be carried out.
 Be aware that getting this wrong or ignoring the responsibilities can prove costly so it is an important point to check.

 Many Letting Agents compete with one another using their headline percentage rate and whilst you may get attracted by the lower rates, it may not always appear as it seems.